jpaezsa/web-opengrape/README.md

 This app is configured so as to use the Heroku cedar stack, as per http://devcenter.heroku.com/articles/nodejs

-If you want to run this application itself, you will need to change the Facebook application ID in `public/opengrape.js`:
+If you want to run this application yourself, you will need to change the Facebook application ID in `public/opengrape.js` to an ID that you have registered yourself at http://developers.facebook.com/apps:

     ...
     FB.init({